dev-azairn/game-dev-workshop/Samples/DSA/README.md

 # C++ Data Structure and Algorithm

 > [!WARNING]
-> Sample code can be changed following wanted return value or the way to assign value.
+> The code can be changed following wanted return value or the way to assign value.
 However, the algorithm mostly can be followed.
 Keep trying, reading, practicing and coding by yourself.

 ## Topic